The Romanian blouse the most fashionable item

 The fashionable Romanian blouse

 The Romanian blouse is a series of paintings depicting stylized women wearing Romanian clothing.
 Traditionally, the ie used to be entirely handmade.
 It was woven by countryside women, its manufacture requiring many hours of work and dedication.
-The patterns and symbols sewn on the white fabric have different meanings, depending on the geographic region.
+The patterns and symbols sewn on the white fabric have different meanings depending on the geographic region.
 For instance, a recurrent pattern is the spiral, symbolizing the evolution of life.
 In some regions both the cut and fabric quality used to be related to the wealth or prestige of the family of the person who wore it.
-However, regardless of financial status, along with age, there is a general tendency to simplify patterns and ornaments, peasants’ clothes becoming soberer.
+However, regardless of financial status, along with age, there is a general tendency to simplify patterns and ornaments, and peasants’ clothes become soberer.

-Nowadays, in an attempt to turn to authentic values, younger women find the Romanian blouse fashionable and integrate it creatively into their casual style clothes.
+Nowadays, in an attempt to turn to authentic values, younger women find the Romanian blouse fashionable and integrate it creatively into their casual-style clothes.
 Interestingly, this trend was assimilated by world-famous fashion designers who found a genuine source of inspiration in Romanian clothing, among whom Yves Saint Laurent, Jean Paul Gaultier, Oscar de la Renta, Tom Ford or Philippe Guilet.
 In fact, Guilet’s 2012 fashion collection was entirely inspired by the Romanian folk wear.

 Nowadays you can even find online stores where you can order your favorite ie. A great store is Folkage with a variety of traditional Romanian folk blouses.
 Here you can find ia with long or short sleeves; V-neck, square neck or round neck blouses and a variety of ornaments, all specific to Bucovina (Northern part of Romania).